 Then there are those times when the task you're facing really isn't all that big, nor is it particularly difficult or unpleasant.
 Nevertheless, you find yourself putting it off day after day.

-It could be the most innocuous of actions, a chance comment; perhaps a single word.
+It could be the most innocuous of actions, like a casual comment.
 It might be something you normally wouldn't react to, but for some reason, this time was different.
 It might not even be what someone said or did, but rather what they didn't say or do.

 Whatever it is, it got your blood boiling and you can feel yourself having a stronger than usual reaction.